dotnetdeveloperaz/MetalPriceConsole/README.md

 ## Prerequisites

-1. .NET 6, .NET 7 or .NET 8.
+1. .NET 9.
+This will compile and run with .NET 5 through .NET 8 as well.
 2. Account with [GoldApi.io](https://www.goldapi.io/) Free account gives you 100 free (was 300 but they changed this in May 2023) api calls per month.
-3. MariaDB (or MySQL) if using the --save switch.
+3. MariaDB (or MySQL) if using the --save switch without --cache and --cachefile.
 This is optional.
 4. Configure appsettings or user-secrets **(Token) (DefaultDB) keys**
 5. Set MonthlyAllowance if your account has a difference allowance amount.